" />

 Early Layer Colouring

-pioneered by JB Jr.
+pioneered by JB Jnr

-John Jr. was creative and saw the potential of the firm to create cartography as a social benefit rather than just a printed product.
+John Jnr was creative and saw the potential of the firm to create cartography as a social benefit rather than just a printed product.
 In the late 1870s he introduced a pioneering system of showing height by changing the colour between contours: delicate greens and browns for plains and foothills, darker browns for high ground, white for mountain tops and blue for water depth (layer colouring).
 This took time to catch on, but was the basis of all Bartholomew cartography to follow.

 He greatly enriched his firm’s tradition and its reputation for accurate, painstaking cartography.
 Geography, travel and the study of maps were now popular.
 His main contribution was to negotiate with the Ordnance Survey to let Bartholomews produce two national series of sheet maps, reduced from the O.S.
 One-inch, one of them to replace the O.S. half-inch scale.
 These popular scales of a quarter- and a half-inch to the mile contributed significantly to the popularisation of maps and their study.
 He also saw the potential of maps on specialised themes (eg a map of diseases) which his son, John George (JGB), was to expand.
-Johns Sr. and Jr. worked very hard; the father developed an illness in mid-life.
-John Jr. loved travel, and after JGB joined the business in 1879, John Jr. spent much time abroad visiting business contacts.
+Johns Snr and Jnr worked very hard; the father developed an illness in mid-life.
+John Jnr loved travel, and after JGB joined the business in 1879, John Jnr spent much time abroad visiting business contacts.
 In 1885 he made a tour of the USA.

 Photo of John George Bartholomew